Milwaukee Personal Injury Lawyers

 Recovering financial compensation via a personal injury lawsuit can be a time-consuming, painstaking process that is very difficult to manage without the assistance of a licensed attorney.
-The injury attorneys at PKSD have more than 150 years of combined experience representing the injured and have recovered fair compensation for victims of many types of personal injury incidents.
+The injury attorneys at PKSD have more than 150 years of combined experience representing the injured, and have recovered fair compensation for victims of many types of personal injury claims.
 Partner Jeffrey A. Pitman has been recognized by numerous legal organizations for the results he has achieved for PKSD clients.
 He is AV rated by Martindale-Hubbell, which indicates the highest level of professional excellence, as rated by peers in the industry.
-Pitman is also a past president of the Wisconsin Association for Justice.
+Attorney Pitman is also a past president of the Wisconsin Association for Justice.

-Your consultation with the reputable lawyers at PKSD is free and there is no obligation to move forward.
-We do not charge for our services unless you receive the favorable compensation you deserve.
+An initial consultation with an injury lawyer at PKSD is free, and there is no obligation to move forward.
+We do not charge for our services unless the plaintiff receives compensation from their case.
 Our office is located at 1110 N Old World 3rd St, right by the Milwaukee River and just a half mile from the Milwaukee Municipal Court.

 Contact the PKSD legal team today at 877-877-2228.

 Benefits of Hiring a Personal Injury Attorney

 There are many benefits to working with an injury lawyer when filing a personal injury damages lawsuit.
 For example, an attorney can:

 Represent Clients on Contingency

-This means there are no upfront fees you have to pay.
-Your personal injury attorney in Milwaukee will work for you on contingency, which means you do not owe anything unless you receive compensation.
+This means there are no upfront fees for the plaintiff to pay.
+The personal injury attorneys at PKSD work on a contingency basis, which means that the plaintiff does not owe anything unless they receive compensation.

 The contingency fee arrangement allows injury victims to not worry about how to pay for a lawyer.
-They can instead focus on recovering from their injury and allowing their attorney to pursue fair compensation.
+They can instead focus on recovering from their injury and allowing their attorney to pursue fair compensation on their behalf.

 Discuss The Situation in a Free Consultation

 At PKSD, we offer a free, no obligation legal consultation.
-This allows you discuss what happened with a skilled attorney so he or she can determine your legal options and compensation you may be owed.
+This allows injury victims to discuss what happened with a skilled attorney, so he or she can determine the available legal options and compensation that may be owed.